bertbaron/hassio-addons/logspout/README.md

 # Home Assistant Add-on: Logspout add-on

-_Send HA logging to a remote log management systems._
+_Send HA logging to remote log management systems_

-Addon providing [Logspout](https://github.com/gliderlabs/logspout), including the [GELF module](https://github.com/bertbaron/logspout-gelf)
+Add-on providing [Logspout](https://github.com/gliderlabs/logspout), including the [GELF module](https://github.com/bertbaron/logspout-gelf).

+Logspout collects logs using the Docker API, forwarding it to a choice of destinations using, amongst others, the syslog or GELF protocol.
+The destination can be for example a logging service like Papertrail or Loggly, or a local running Elasticsearch or Graylog instance.

+Because Logspout requires access to the Docker API, protection mode has to be disabled.
+Access to the Docker API virtually gives access to the whole system, resulting in a rating of 1 for this add-on.
+Logspout only uses the API to read container properties and the stdout/stderr output of the containers.

 # Installation